dat-ecosystem-archive/dat-foundation-website/site/explore/modules/index.md

 ---
-title: Events
+title: Explore
-content: This is the events landing page.
+content: This is the explore landing page.
 ---

 <Hero :text="$page.frontmatter.title" />